Enforcing Convergence in Sensitivity-based Distributed Programming via Transformed Primal-Dual Updates

+Theorem \ref{th:conv} provides linear convergence of SBDP+, provided that the step size $\alpha$ in \eqref{eq:primal_dual_update} is sufficiently small and that the penalty $\rho_i$ in \eqref{eq:definition_costFunction} is chosen sufficiently large, see Assumption~\ref{ass:localSOSC}.
+Furthermore, it should be noted that convergence is ensured for any $\beta>0$ by an appropriate choice of the step size $\alpha$.

+In light of existing convergence results (cf. \cite[Thm.
+5]{Scheu}, \cite[Thm.
+1]{Schneider2}, \cite[Prop.
+5]{Schneider3}, and \cite[Thm.
+1]{Pierer}), the SBDP+ method proposed in Algorithm~\ref{alg:SENSI_search_direction} exhibits local convergence for a significantly broader class of NLPs, not just those satisfying the GDDC for NLP \eqref{eq:central_NLP}, i.e., $ \|\vm I - \vm M(\vm p\inds)^{-1}\vm N(\vm p\inds)\| <1 $ with $\vm M(\vm p\inds)$ and $\vm N(\vm p\inds)$ as defined in \eqref{eq:M} and \eqref{eq:N} in Appendix~\ref{app:3}.
+However, if the GDDC does hold, then SBDP alone, i.e., update \eqref{eq:SBDP_update}, guarantees linear (under certain conditions even quadratic) convergence w.r.t. the norm~${\|\cdot\|}$ \cite[Thm.
+1]{Pierer}.
+Thus, from a practical perspective one can try SBDP first, and resort to SBDP+ if SBDP is ill-conditioned or fails to converge.
 An interesting algorithmic simplification arises in the case of a central NLP \eqref{eq:central_NLP} that is not coupled via the constraints which is formalized in the following corollary. \begin{corollary} Suppose that all the requirements of Theorem \ref{th:conv} hold and that the constraints are decoupled, i.e., $\vm g_i(\vm x_i, \Ni{x}) = \vm {g}_{ii}(\vm x_i)$ and $\vm h_i(\vm x_i, \Ni{x}) = \vm {h}_{ii}(\vm x_i)$, for all $\agents$.
-Then, we can choose $\vm P_i\indq(\vm y_i)=\vm I$, $\forall \vm y_i \in \mathbb{R}^{p_i}$ and Algorithm \ref{alg:SENSI_search_direction} retains the convergence properties of Theorem~\ref{th:conv}. \end{corollary} \begin{proof} See Appendix \ref{app:6}. \end{proof} This simplification according to Corollary \ref{cor:decoupled_constraints} is significant from two perspectives.
-First, it reduces the computational complexity, as the Hessian and Jacobian matrices in \eqref{eq:MixingMatrix} no longer need to be evaluated.
-Second, it highlights that the necessity for the scaling and rotation via $\vm P_i\indq(\vm y_i)$ in \eqref{eq:primal_dual_update} is the coupling of the constraints.
+Then, we can choose $\vm P_i\indq(\vm y_i)=\vm I$, $\forall \vm y_i \in \mathbb{R}^{p_i}$ and Algorithm \ref{alg:SENSI_search_direction} retains the convergence properties of Theorem~\ref{th:conv}. \end{corollary} \begin{proof} See Appendix \ref{app:6}. \end{proof} This simplification is beneficial in two ways: it reduces computational complexity by avoiding the Hessian and Jacobian evaluations in~\eqref{eq:MixingMatrix}, and it shows that the transformation $\vm P_i^q(\vm y_i)$ in~\eqref{eq:primal_dual_update} is only required for coupled constraints.